-Finding and gaining a non executive board appointment board can be a challenging and time consuming process that historically relied upon your personal networks, searching through newspapers and monitoring online job boards or waiting to be 'tapped on the shoulder' by a recruiter.
+Finding board vacancies can be a challenging and time consuming process that historically relied upon your personal networks, searching through newspapers and monitoring online job boards or waiting to be 'tapped on the shoulder' by a recruiter.

-This is no longer the case, Board Appointments helps put people on boards by providing access to the most comprehensive and diverse list of board roles and equipping individuals in developing a board career through practical services and the largest and most diverse list of board vacancies.

-Everything we do will help you 'dare them not to appoint you'.
+This is no longer the case, as Board Appointments helps put people on boards by providing access to the most comprehensive and diverse list of board roles and equipping individuals in developing a board career through practical services and exclusive networking groups.
+With our services, you can dare them not to appoint you.